-REPORT OF EXHIBIT COMMITTEE KENT AND SUSSEX COUNTY FAIR
+REPORT OF EXHIBIT COMMITTEE KENT AND SUSSEX COUNT FAIR

-The exhibit of artifacts from the Townsend Site, placed in the State Board of Education Building at the Harrington Fair, was considered successful.
-It consisted of seven implements.
-These were placed in a locked show case which was Ioaned to the SAA by the senior class of the Lewes High School.
+The exhibit of artifacts from the Townsend site, placed in the State Board of Education Building at the Harrington Fair, was considered successful.
+It consisted of seven restored pottery vessels and a collection of bone, antler, and stone implements.
+These were placed in a locked show case which was loaned to the SAA by the senior class of the Lewes High School.